CCurl/r4/README.md

 ## What is r4?

-r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, and any amount of RAM.
+r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, floating point, and any amount of RAM.

-A register (a built-in variable) is identified by up to 3 upper-case characters, so there is a maximum of (26x26x26) = 17576 registers available.
+A register (a built-in variable) is identified by consecutive UPPERCASE characters.
 They can be retrieved, set, increment, or decremented in a single operation (r,s,i,d).

+r4 converts A-Z into a base 26 number, so A=0, Z=25, BA=26.
+ZZZ=17575 (26*26*26-1), and ZZZZ=456975.
+This value is then used as an index into an array of registers or function vectors, So it is extremely fast, but not very memory-efficient.
+Modern PCs have enough memory to be able to support 4 char names.
+A Teensy4 can support 3 char names.
+A UNO might only be able to handle 1 char names.

-Similarly, a function is also identified by up to 3 upper-case characters, so there is a maximum of (26x26x26) = 17576 functions available.
-A function is defined in a Forth-like style, using ':', and you call it using 'c'.
+Function are defined in a Forth-like style, using ':', and you call them using the 'c' opcode.
 For example:

 - 0(CPY (N F T--): copy N bytes from F to T)
-- :CPY s2 s1 1[r1 C@ r2 C! i1 i2];
+- :CPY s2 s1 0[r1 C@ r2 C! i1 i2];
-- 123 1000 2000 cCPY 0(copy 123 bytes from 1000 to 2000)
+- 123 rF rT cCPY 0(copy 123 bytes from rF to rT)

-The number of registers, functions, and user memory can be scaled as necessary to fit into a system of any size.
+The number of registers, functions, and user memory are configurable and can be scaled as necessary to fit into a system of any size.
 For example, on an ESP8266 board, a typical configuration might be 676 (26*26) registers and functions, and 24K of user RAM.
 In such a system, the register names would be in the range of [AA..ZZ], and function names would be in the range of [AA..ZZ].
 On a Arduino Leonardo, you might configure the system to have 13 registers, 26 functions, and 1K user RAM.
 On a RPI Pico, you can have 676 registers and functions, with 64K RAM.

 - Example 1: "Hello World!" - the standard "hello world" program.
 - Example 2: 1 sA 2 sB 3 sC rA rB rC ++ . -would print 6.